darina-techery/taf-flavor-playground/README.md

     }
     Assert.assertThat("Actual trip details match expected ones", differences, is(empty()));
 </code></pre>
+5. Do not use Assert outside assertion methods.
+If you want to check that some action had expected result (e.g. you clicked 'menu' -> menu was opened), use another construction:
+<pre><code>
+if (!menu.isDisplayed()){
+    throw new FailedTestException("Menu wasn't shown after menu button was clicked.");
+}
+</code></pre>
+This will abort the test without assertion error.

 ### Driver
 Driver instance is always accessible via <code>DriverProvider.get()</code>

 ### Waiters
 Waiters are blocks of actions executed one by one either until success, or until timeout.

+Example: to set text into a text field, we have to click this field, erase its contents and send a key sequence for a new value.

 For most cases you can use a predefined set of actions defined in Waiter class.